 Medical images on mainstream apps

-Dr. Ranschaert delved into the murky reality that common messaging apps, like WhatsApp, are incorporated almost routinely into the radiology workflow in the United Kingdom, Netherlands, and Germany.
-A study at the University Hospital Limerick (UHL) in Ireland in 2017 “found that 100% of respondents have a WhatsApp account and that 100% have an active ‘group chat’ used for clinical medicine at UHL.”
+Dr. Ranschaert cited a study at the University Hospital Limerick (UHL) in Ireland in 2017 that “found that 100% of respondents have a WhatsApp account and that 100% have an active ‘group chat’ used for clinical medicine at UHL.”
 (1)

 WhatsApp isn’t the only consumer service being used.
 A report prepared by Google-owned Deep Mind reported that UK physicians are “using ordinary apps like Snapchat to share medical photos of their patients.”
 (2) And let’s not forget about Twitter.
 A popular hashtag for interventional radiology is #IRAD.
 Post a medical image and a question with that hashtag and you are likely to receive numerous responses.

 Why the quick adoption of messaging services by radiologists and physicians?
 Because they are intuitive and efficient.
 Among the benefits cited by Dr. Ranschaert are: quick communication and decision making, less experienced team members can seek help when they need it, and the ability to collaborate with peers.
 The benefits are hard to dispute.

 Security and ethical issues of mobile device technology

 Yet of course there are concerns.
 The feedback you are receiving on your #IRAD post might be from someone with no medical education.
 And possibly you are transmitting personally identifiable information (PIA) about the patient along with the image of their lung.
 Also, the data remains stored on your mobile device, opening the door for others to access the data.